An Empirical Study of Compound PCFGs: Results and discussion

-We also conduct a constituent-length generalization test to study the generalizability of C-PCFGs on unseen long constituents.
-Since the test data of WSJ is too small to provide reliable statistics across constituent lengths, we test C-PCFGs on training sentences and report F1 numbers across \textit{constituent lengths} (see Figure~\ref{fig:efficiency-length}).
+\paragraph{C-PCFGs can generalize to unseen constituent lengths.} To study the generalizability of C-PCFGs to unseen longer constituents, we conduct a length generalization test.
+Since the test sets do not have sufficient constituent statistics across constituent lengths, to make our analysis reliable, we instead test C-PCFGs on training sentences and report model performance in terms of recall (see Figure~\ref{fig:recall_per_length_train}).
 In general, F1 numbers become lower as constituent length increases.
-This is reasonable because large constituents merge from small constituents; errors in small constituents accumulate when composing larger constituents.
+This is reasonable because large constituents are merged from small constituents; errors from small constituents accumulate when composing larger constituents.

-We further investigate the influence of training data on length generalization.
-We use sentence lengths 30 and 40 as an illustration.
-Compare with L40C-PCFG, when tested on constituents longer than 40 tokens, L30C-PCFG shows a slightly better generalizability (see Figure~\ref{fig:eff-above-30}).
-It consistently outperforms L40C-PCFG on sentences of length ranging from 30 to 40, though L40C-PCFG can access all sentences shorter than 40 tokens during training.
-This implies that C-PCFGs generalize well from short sentences; using additional long training sentences may hurt the generalizability.
-We also plots the proportions of constituent lengths.
-For example, there are about 6400 constituents of length from 30 to 40, which account for about 1.1\% of total constituents, suggesting that the conclusion about the better generalizability of L30C-PCFGs is reliable.
+To investigate the influence of training data on length generalization, we use sentence lengths 30 and 40 for an illustration and analyze the results from WSJ (see Figure~\ref{fig:recall-len-wsj-train}).
+Surprisingly, when tested on constituents longer than 40 tokens, L30C-PCFG shows slightly better performance than L40C-PCFG.
+Notably, it consistently outperforms L40C-PCFG on sentences of length between 30 and 40, though L40C-PCFG has been trained on additional sentences of length ranging from 30 to 40.
+This finding confirms that C-PCFGs are able to generalize to unseen constituent/sentence lengths, but training on additional longer sentences may hurt generalizability.

+In Figure~\ref{fig:recall_per_length_train}, we also plot the proportion that each constituent length makes up of total constituents.
+We find that there are about 6,400 constituents of length between 30 and 40, which account for about 1.1\% of total constituents and give rise to relatively sufficient statistics, thus making our conclusion about the generalizability of L30C-PCFGs reliable.